biowdl/ngs-performance-choices/README.rst

 By default it chooses the fastest instruction set allowed by the CPU.
 These instruction sets allow fasts operations on vectors.
 Meaning that larger amounts of numbers can be manipulated at the same time for much less cost.
 The different instruction sets were benchmarked.
+SSE4.1, SSE4.2, AVX and AVX2 were tested as these were supported by the used CPU for testing (AMD Ryzen 5 3600).
+AVX512 is only available on modern Intel CPUs and was not tested.

 Bwa-mem2 is provided as both source and as binaries on its github page.
 The binaries are compiled using the Intel C compiler. `This compiler has